 Read more about Mosaic Makers 2012!

-A second Mosaic Makers will be held November 8–10, 2013, in partnership with All Souls Unitarian Church in Tulsa, OK!
-We are delighted to have the opportunity to explore the rich ways in which the All Souls Tulsa ministerial staff—as well as leadership from other UU congregations and UUA staff—imbed multicultural sensibility into all aspects of their ministries.
+A second Mosaic Makers was held in November 2013 in partnership with All Souls Unitarian Church in Tulsa, OK; approximately 100 UU professional and lay leaders from 20 congregations came together to explore the rich ways in which the All Souls Tulsa ministerial staff—as well as leadership from other UU congregations and UUA staff—imbed multicultural sensibility into all aspects of their ministries.